vfong00/MKS21X-FinalProject/README.md

 'p' to generate new dungeon   <br/>
 'q' to quit  <br/>
 To attack/collect, simply walk over what you want to interact with.

+## Anything else?
+Try to find the easter egg!

 ## devlog- moody
 ### 01-05-19